-Section 9-303 Historic Landmarks Commission Members, Terms of Office, Vacancies (amended May 8, 2007)
+Section 9-303 Historic Landmarks Commission Members, Terms of Office, Vacancies (Revised May 2017)

-A Shepherdstown Historic Landmarks Commission is established in accordance with Article 26A, of Chapter 8Aof the West Virginia Code, and shall consist of five (5) members nominated by Council and appointed by the Mayor, the majority of whom shall be residents of the Corporation of Shepherdstown.
+A Shepherdstown Historic Landmarks Commission is established in accordance with Article 26A, of Chapter 8A of the West Virginia Code, and shall consist of five (5) members nominated by Council and appointed by the Mayor, the majority of whom shall be residents of the Corporation of Shepherdstown.
 Elected officials can serve only in the capacity of ex-officio.
 The membership first selected shall serve one, two and three year terms divided as equally as possible.
 Members, thereafter, shall be selected for terms of three years each.
 Vacancies shall be filled for the unexpired terms only in the same manner as original selections are made.
 Members shall serve without compensation.
+A majority of the members shall have demonstrated special interest, experience or education in history, architecture, planning, real estate or law, to the extent such persons are available in the community.